Graduating senior is awarded Fulbright Scholarship

 Pina said Dean Mendez, who is also a Latina, understood how culture was influencing the opinions of Pina’s mother and grandmother.
 Mendez told her yes, taking the scholarship was not playing it safe in the eyes of her family, but it was an opportunity that would help her to gain bigger rewards.

-Pina decided to accept the scholarship.
-As she talked about her ability to achieve so much and the cheerleaders who have helped, Pina said, “I’ve always had someone there to guide me.”
+As she talked about her ability to achieve so much at college and the cheerleaders who have helped, Pina said, “I’ve always had someone there to guide me.”

 Press: For all media inquiries see our Media Kit